Zoshigaya Cemetery – the best photography guide

 How to find all their graves?
 There are two ways.
 One is to go to the administration building and pick up a map.
 There are two, one in English and the other in Japanese.
 On them, you’ll find fifty (50) people.
 Some are ultra-famous and some are not.

 The other way is to just walk around the cemetery and look for nameplates.
 Of course, not every grave has one, but the more famous ones do.
 They are green and fixed to a stake.
 On them, in English, is the name of the person and their occupation.
-Unfortunately, this relies more on luck.
+Unfortunately, this relies on luck.

 Society of the Sacred Heart Tokyo grave

-The Society of the Sacred Heart have a plot in the cemetery.
+Society of the Sacred Heart plot.

-Other photo spots near Zoshigaya Cemetery
+Photo spots near Zoshigaya Cemetery

 Ogino Ginko grave